Whistles Women: Lottie Murphy

 What other workouts or sports do you enjoy?

 I’ve recently got into more outdoor sports like cycling, hiking, surfing and kayaking.
 I’d always been the pilates and yoga girl, but realised I’m actually more outdoorsy then I thought.
 Rock climbing and hiking are some of my favourite ways to move my body, and last year I did a 45-mile bike ride from Buckingham Palace to Windsor Castle for the Prince’s Trust.

-I know you like cooking, what kind of things do you love to cook?
+We know you love cooking, what kind of things do you like to cook?

 I love baking.
 One of my favourite things to make is Tahini Cookies and I’ve recently got into making raw desserts.
 Raw Snicker Bars are great to snack on throughout the day.
 I also recently made my own Danish Rolls, which are really easy with only a few ingredients.

 What are your top three places to eat in London?